Stir-Fry Crabs with Ginger and Scallions

-- 2 tablespoons whisky/cognac (optional)
+- 2 tablespoons alcohol: Shaoshing wine/vodka/whisky/cognac (optional)

 - 2 tablespoons soy sauce

-- 1 tablespoon sugar
+- 2 teaspoons sugar

-- ¼ cup cold water
+- 1/2 cup cold water

 - Juice from ½ lemon or 2 teaspoons vinegar (distilled, cider, red wine, etc)

 - If you will be serving your crabs with rice or noodles, prepare them as per the packaging instructions.
 Do this step before you start prepping the crabs.

 - Prepare crabs by cleaning them with a scrub brush under running water.
 Remove the upper shell.
 Remove gills.
-Cut in half if desired.
+Cut the body in half if desired.
 We like to smash the claws with the back of a knife or you can use a crab cracker at the end of cooking.

 - Cover, lower heat to simmer and steam 10-15 min depending on size of the crab.
 Note: if the liquid in the pan has evaporated, add another ¼ cup of water and make sure it is simmering.